|Nutrition Facts (per serving)|

 - 3 cups vegetable broth

-- Sea salt or kosher salt and fresh cracked black pepper, to taste (optional)
+- Optional: Sea salt or kosher salt and fresh cracked black pepper (to taste)

-- Heat olive oil in saucepan; add mushrooms and sautee until just barely tender, about a minute or two.
+Heat olive oil in saucepan; add mushrooms and sauté until just barely tender, about a minute or two.

-- Sprinkle the fresh grated Parmesan cheese over the barley pilaf and serve hot.
+Sprinkle the freshly grated Parmesan cheese over the barley pilaf and serve hot.